obarbeau/cryogen-obarbeau/resources/templates/md/pages/about.md

 I still complain, for not having discovered it earlier.
 >-me

-I'm Olivier, and I live and work in the sweet and sour city of Paris.
+I'm Olivier, and I live and work near the sweet and sour city of Paris.

-Java architect for over 15 years,
+Java architect for over 20 years,
 I completely switched to Clojure some years ago for an ever increasing pleasure.